rhys-nicholls/JavaScript30/README.md

 ## 8. Fun With HTML5 Canvas
 ### Changes
+1. Split index in to seperate script, index and style files

+## 9. Fun With HTML5 Canvas
+### TODO

+## 10. Hold Shift and Check Checkboxes
+### Changes
-1. Split index in to seprate script, index and style files
+1. Split index in to seperate script, index and style files